thisistonydang/server-setup/README.md

-# Server Setup
+# Self-Hosted Server Setup

-This repo contains bash scripts for setting up a new Ubuntu server for hosting web applications.
+This repo contains bash scripts for setting up a new Ubuntu server for self-hosting web applications.
 The scripts are idempotent and can be ran individually or all at once using the `setup.sh` script (recommended).

 Included scripts: